Building a multi-boot USB with Ventoy and Linux

 • Use -g if you want GPT partitioning instead of MBR.

-• The -s option controls secure-boot support.
-Ventoy supports secure boot, but some custom ISOs or tools require it off.
+• The -s option controls secure boot support.
+Ventoy supports secure boot, but some custom ISOs or tools need it turned off.

-• There is a non-destructive mode for some installs, but I do a clean install unless I need to preserve data.
+• There is a non-destructive mode for some installs, but I do a clean install unless I need to keep data.

 Copying ISOs

-• Once Ventoy is on the stick you will see one exFAT partition labelled Ventoy.
-Simply copy ISO files onto that partition like any normal file.
+• Once Ventoy is on the stick, you will see one exFAT partition labelled Ventoy.
+Copy ISO files onto that partition like normal files.

-• Typical collection: SystemRescue or Hiren for rescue toolkits; Ubuntu, Fedora and Arch for Linux live environments; Windows 10/11 ISOs for OS installers.
+• A typical set for me is SystemRescue or Hiren for rescue work, Ubuntu, Fedora and Arch for Linux live environments, and Windows 10/11 ISOs for installers.

 Persistence and extras

-• For persistent live sessions use Ventoy plugins and the ventoy.json configuration file.
-Create a directory /ventoy and drop a ventoy.json that configures persistence for particular ISOs.
+• For persistent live sessions, use Ventoy plugins and the ventoy.json configuration file.
+Create a /ventoy directory and drop a ventoy.json in there for the ISOs that need persistence.

-• For custom menus or scripts use the ventoy/scripts folder.
-I keep a small README on the Ventoy partition that documents what is on the stick.
+• For custom menus or scripts, use the ventoy/scripts folder.
+I keep a small README on the Ventoy partition so I know what is on the stick.

 • If you use Windows installer ISOs, store any driver packs or answer files alongside the ISO.
-Keep licensing rules in mind for any Microsoft installers or activation scripts; follow the software licence terms.
+Keep licensing rules in mind for Microsoft installers or activation scripts and follow the software licence terms.

 Testing the multi-boot USB drive

-• First test in a VM.
+• Test it in a VM first.
 QEMU can boot a USB device directly.
-This catches obvious boot failures before you touch physical hardware.
+That catches obvious failures before you touch physical hardware.

 • Then test on real kit.
 Try both UEFI and legacy boot modes if you expect to use both.
 If a machine refuses to boot, check BIOS settings and the active partition flag for legacy BIOS on older systems.

 • Try a rescue toolkit image and a live Linux image.
-Confirm keyboard, network and disk access inside the live environment.
+Check keyboard, network, and disk access inside the live environment.

-• If an ISO fails, check the Ventoy compatibility list and experiment with the ISO – some old ISOs need workarounds.
+• If an ISO fails, check the Ventoy compatibility list and try a workaround.
+Some older ISOs need one.

 Troubleshooting tips

-• If a legacy BIOS refuses to boot a large Ventoy drive, split images across a second smaller stick for that machine.
+• If a legacy BIOS refuses to boot a large Ventoy drive, split the images onto a second smaller stick for that machine.
 Some older firmware has limits around 137 GB.

-• If Secure Boot blocks an image, either disable Secure Boot for testing, or enable Ventoy secure boot support at install and add required keys.
+• If Secure Boot blocks an image, either disable Secure Boot for testing, or install Ventoy with secure boot support and add the required keys.

-• Old ISOs that only boot in legacy mode sometimes require setting the first partition active; use parted or diskpart to change the flag.
+• Old ISOs that only boot in legacy mode sometimes need the first partition marked active.
+Use parted or diskpart to change the flag.

 Practical example: my personal kit